lee1jaden/cse320/README.md

 A Makefile is included in the repository to ease compilation.

 1. To compile the producer-consumer program, run the following command: make as8
-2. Then execute the binary file with:
+2. Then execute the binary file with: ./as8 (Note: the barber will continue sleeping indefinitely once the customers leave.
+Exit the program with Ctrl-C)
-    ./as8
 3. To recompile the entire repository, first run the following command before compiling: make clean

 # Assumptions
-- todo
+- In testing, no starvation has occurred.
+Therefore, no queue is needed at the present moment to ensure no customers are left waiting.